scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 10 minutes

 You incite a crowd or group of creatures to violence.
 All creatures in a 7x7 tile area centered on a point in range must make a Willpower save against your spellcasting roll.
-On fail, non-hostile creatures begin to act violently, turning into an angry mob.
+On fail they are Charmed for the duration.
+Non-hostile creatures begin to act violently, turning into an angry mob.
 The mob will provoke others, destroy or vandalize nearby buildings, carts, or other objects, and may attack other creatures.
-Hostile creatures effected by this spell lose any organization they have and recklessly attack their enemies.
+Hostile creatures effected by this spell lose any organization they have and recklessly attack their enemies, granting Combat Advantage to attackers.
 Each time a creature takes damage they make a Willpower save against 1 bad die, ending the effects of this spell on success.

 Add an enhanced die for every level cast above 4th.